Jenna-Williams/SEC-EDGAR-python-scraper/readme.md

-# About this project
+# SEC - EDGAR | Web Scraper

-   The main idea of project is to make efficient fundamental data scraper which will provide accurately sorted financial information.
+* This project will scrape and return fundamental financial data.

-   At the current state the scraper is a fully functioning and written using Scrapy library.
+* In the current state it is fully functional, utilizing Python and the Scrapy library.
-        The data is scrapped only from 2011 onward.
+* Data exists from 2011.

-   The labeling script decides on the document type and stores it in parsed folder.
+* The labeling script determines document type and stores in a parsed folder.

-   The Aggregation script is in very raw stage of progress and I will be working on it in the upcoming month.
+* The aggregation script is in the early stages and will be further developed.

 ## Getting Started
-   Copy the repository and Install requirement.txt using pip
+1. Copy the repository and Install requirement.txt using pip

-   To scrape data run scraper.py and pass symbols of companies you want to scrape and year
+2. To scrape data run scraper.py and pass symbols of companies you want to scrape and year
       ```
          python scrape.py
       ```.